 Natural Hair Porosity Quiz – All You Need to Know About Hair Porosity | 4B & 4C Hair / Black African Hair / Afro Hair / Curly Hair

 A very warm welcome back to the Jostylin blog.
-Today’s topic is all about hair porosity and how to do a hair porosity test.
-When finding out your hair porosity, you will be able to make better informed decisions about your choice of hair care products and create a better hair care and natural hair growth regimen.
+Hope you are feeling well.
+With today’s topic, you will need to grab a cup of water as it’s going to get practical.
+I will be providing information about hair porosity and how to do a hair porosity test.
+When finding out your hair porosity, you will be able to make better-informed decisions about your choice of hair care products and create a better hair care and natural hair growth regimen.

 Remember that the most effective hair care regimen is based on the specific needs of the hair.
 Every person has their own individual hair problems.
 The problems are most likely related to the changes in our hair condition.
 This is because the hair structure and all harmful environmental factors have a great influence on changes in the appearance of the hair.